 International football tournament success for Perse pupil

-Lynden Long (Year 8) was up for the cup as he helped Norwich City’s youngsters win a big international tournament in Lithuania.
+Lynden Long (Year 9) kicked off the football season in style by helping Norwich City’s youngsters win a major tournament in Finland.

 The talented midfielder captained the Canaries’ combined U14/U13 team to victory at the HJK Cup in Helsinki.